 The eds.group is also PEFC™ certified (certification number: SGS-PEFC/COC-0430 / licence number: PEFC/04-31-0970).
 PEFC™ (Programme for the Endorsement of Forest Certification Schemes) is a framework for ensuring sustainable forest management.
 The PEFC™ guidelines are checked by competent and independent organisations that ensure that the world's forests are managed sustainably for the good of humanity for future generations.
 At the eds.group, your print jobs can be handled in an environmentally conscious manner, thereby making an active contribution to environmental protection.
 Compliance with the standard is verified through annual audits.
 Would you like to have your printed matter printed according to the PEFC™ standard?
 We will be happy to provide you with a suitable offer.
 For more information on PEFC™, please visit: https://www.pefc.org.

 Blue Angel Certification

-The Nordic Swan is the eco-label of the nordic countries Finland, Norway, Sweden, Denmark and Iceland.
-The label should help consumers to recognize and choose eco-friendly products.
-For being allowed to carry the label, the products have to comply to several standards – which gets controlled on a regular basis.
-In Scandinavia the Nordic Swan is even more popular than the Blue Angel Certification in Germany.
+The Nordic Swan is the eco-label of the Nordic countries Finland, Norway, Sweden, Denmark and Iceland.
+It is designed to help consumers identify and choose environmentally friendly products.
+In order to be allowed to carry the seal, the respective products must implement and adhere to special standards, which are of course checked regularly.
+In Scandinavia, the Nordic Swan is even more famous than the Blue Angel in Germany.